Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Give children age 4 or older throat drops or lozenges to keep the throat moist and soothe pain.

-Give ibuprofen or acetaminophen to relieve pain.
+Give ibuprofen or acetaminophen as advised by your child's healthcare provider to relieve pain.
 Never give aspirin to a child under age 18 who has a cold or flu.
-(It could cause a rare but serious condition called Reye’s syndrome.)
+It could cause a rare but serious condition called Reye’s syndrome.

 Serve warm fluids such as soup to help loosen mucus.

-Use a cool-mist vaporizer to ease croup (dry, barking coughs).
+Use a cool-mist vaporizer to ease croup.
+Croup causes dry, barking coughs.

-Use cough medication for children age 6 or older only if advised by your child’s doctor.
+Use cough medicine for children age 6 or older only if advised by your child’s doctor.

 To help children stay healthy: